binaryai/sdk/docs/usage.md

 **Token** is a string that identifies the user.
 Please see [Registration]( https://binaryai.readthedocs.io/en/latest/registration.html ) for more information.

 **Function set (funcset)** is a set of functions that can be created by users.
 Users can upload functions to a certain function set, so that users can define the scope of retrieval by themselves.
+The newly released version enables users to upload to their default function sets.

+**Default function set** is a function set that every user has.
+The purpose of the default function set is to enable users to manage the functions that have been uploaded to the cloud.

-**Retrieve list** is the scope of retrieval.
-Users can retrieve in the scope of public or private function set.
-If private function set is chosen, users need to specify the private function set by its id.
+**Retrieve list** is the scope of retrieval just like the 'playlist' in the music applications.
+Users can retrieve in the scope defined by themselves.

+**Save** is an operation that copies the selected functions to the users' function sets.

+**Add** is an operation that inserts the selected functions into the users' retrieve list.

+**Star** is similar to the 'star' in the GitHub.

 ### Shortcuts